cbrts/08-07-2023-test-2-vb/README.md

 ## Requirements
-This has been tested on a windows amd64 machine but should work on any OS.
+This has been tested on a windows amd64 machine but should work on any OS as long as the correct binaries are installed.
 * go1.20.5 windows/amd64
 * Terraform v1.5.1 windows/amd64